Skip to content

 Avanet

-Firewall Rules are the core of Sophos Firewall.
-They decide which traffic between zones, networks, users and services is allowed or blocked, and which protection features are applied.
+Firewall rules are at the heart of the Sophos Firewall.
+These rules determine which traffic between zones, networks, users and services is allowed or blocked and which protection functions are applied.

 The menu path is: